J-81/GeneLab_Data_Processing-1/RNAseq/Pipeline_GL-DPPD-7101_Versions/GL-DPPD-7101-E.md

 **Parameter Definitions:**

 - `-o` – the output directory to store results
-- `*.fastq.gz` – the input reads are specified as a positional argument, and can be given all at once with wildcards like this, or as individual arguments with spaces in between them
+- `*.fastq.gz` – the input reads are specified as a positional argument, and can be given all at once with wildcards like this, or as individual arguments with spaces inbetween them

 **Input Data:**